 Senior Compliance Officer

 Jolene holds a Bachelor of Arts Degree in English and Psychology from Case Western Reserve University and a Master of Education Degree in College Student Personnel from Ohio University.
 She has worked in higher education since 2013 in functional areas including residence life, academic advising and advocacy.
 Jolene is a member of the Ohio College Personnel Association (OCPA) and is invested in professional development opportunities that allow her to best anticipate and respond to the diverse needs of Columbus State students, staff, and faculty.

 Jolene serves as a member of Columbus State's Wellbeing Advisory Committee and is a mentor for Women's Connection.

-“My philosophy is that all members of the Columbus State community should be well-informed of their rights, options, responsibilities, and available resources regarding discrimination and harassment.
+“My philosophy is that all members of the Columbus State community should be well-informed of their rights and options, responsibilities, and resources related to discrimination and harassment.
 My goal is to actively contribute to a working and learning environment that is accessible, welcoming, respectful, and promotes personal growth and professional development.”

 Jordan Lochard, J.D., B.S.